“What does your company do?”

 Lead with that final answer.

-Vague positioning that tries to serve every possible customer serves no one well.
+Vague positioning that tries to serve every possible customer serves none of them well.

 Unclear (too broad): “Solutions for businesses of all sizes across every industry”